-Table 4-1 relates the detailed NAEI source categories to the equivalent NFR14 source categories in the Industrial Process and Product Use (IPPU) sector.
-Note that there are some reporting conventions in the UK inventory that may differ from the approaches used in other inventories, including:
+Table 4-1 relates the detailed NAEI source categories to the equivalent NFR19 source categories in the Industrial Process and Product Use (IPPU) sector.
+Note that there are some reporting conventions in the NAEI that may differ from the approaches used in other inventories, including:

-- all emissions from cement and lime kilns are reported in 1A2f, rather than 2A1 and 2A2; 2A1 in the UK inventory is limited to emissions from the manufacture (by grinding) of slag cement only; - all emissions from the processing of bitumen are reported in 2D3b, including emissions of NMVOC, particulate matter and PAH.
+- all emissions from cement and lime kilns are reported in 1A2f, rather than 2A1 and 2A2; 2A1 in the NAEI is limited to emissions from the manufacture (by grinding) of slag cement only; - all emissions from the processing of bitumen are reported in 2D3b, including emissions of NMVOC, particulate matter and PAH.

-Table 4-1 Mapping of NFR14 Source Categories to NAEI Source Categories: IPPU
+Table 4-1 Mapping of NFR19 Source Categories to NAEI Source Categories: IPPU